Pacane/blog_draft/1-jukito.md

 With Mockito, this kind of change will produce a compilation error.
 On the other hand, with Jukito, everything still compiles fine, since the call site doesn't change.

 ## OK, what now?
-Jukito uses [Google Guice](https://github.com/google/guice) and behind the scenes.
+Jukito uses [Google Guice](https://github.com/google/guice) and Mockito behind the scenes.
 However, even if you're not using Guice, you can still use Jukito.
 The only requirement to use Jukito is to use Java's standard annotation `@Inject` on your class' constructor.

 Everything that is possible in a Guice Module can also be done in a